camunda-community-hub/camunda-space-traders/sdk/README.md

 There is one connector
 per [SpaceTraders API](https://spacetraders.stoplight.io/docs/spacetraders/11f2735b75b02-space-traders-api):

-- Default: register a new agent, get server status
+- Game/Default: register a new agent, get server status
 - Agents: get details about an agent
 - Contracts: get details about a contract, interact with a contract (e.g. accept, deliver, fulfill)
 - Systems: get details about a star system (e.g. waypoints, shipyard, market)